badlydrawnrob/anki/source/docs/simple/index.md

 | A clear question and answer | Supporting notes (bullet points) |
 | Your key learning point | Links to articles or documentation |

+In general it's best to make sure `★ Required` fields are filled in.
+However, for a very simple `question->answer` card, where you don't need a code example, feel free to just use `★ Title` and `★ Key point notes` fields.
+[Example here](https://codepen.io/testuser-247585903/pen/yLwgBgp) and [issue](https://github.com/badlydrawnrob/anki/issues/46) here.

 ## ★ Title